OanhT04/Mental-Health-NLP-Classifier-Using-Logistic-Regression-Python/README.md

 # Next Goal:
-Perform analysis on revisions and further experimentation Upon improving model; make some tweaks and create a risk-flag + resource prompt system: example of a resources and support message pop up on app, when high emotional distress is detected in social media user post
+Perform analysis on revisions and further experimentation Upon improving model; make some tweaks and create a risk-flag + resource prompt system when extreme emotional distress (suicide ideation) is detected: example of a mental health resources (hotlines) and support message pop up on app, when high emotional distress is detected in social media user post